Large Loop Excision Transformation Zone (LLETZ)

 What is LLETZ?

-This treatment aims to remove the abnormal cells found on the surface of your cervix, during your recent cervical screening (smear) test/colposcopy assessment.
+LLETZ aims to remove the abnormal cells found on the surface of your cervix.
+These were found during your recent cervical screening (smear) test / colposcopy assessment.

 In 95% of cases (95 out of 100 cases) one treatment is effective at removing the abnormal cells.
-In 5% of cases (five out of 100 cases) abnormal smears continue despite LLETZ and repeat treatment may be needed.
+In 5% of cases (five out of 100 cases) abnormal smears continue despite LLETZ.
+You may need repeat treatment.

 What does treatment involve?

-LLETZ treatment involves removing the abnormal area from your cervix with a heated wire loop.
+LLETZ treatment involves removing the abnormal area from your cervix.
+Your doctor does this with a heated wire loop.

-In most cases LLETZ is carried out in the Colposcopy Clinic, under local anaesthetic (you are awake but the area is numbed, so you feel no pain).
-Occasionally, it is necessary to carry out the treatment under a short general anaesthetic (you are asleep) in the Day Surgery Unit; this will be discussed with you, should it be necessary.
+In most cases LLETZ is carried out in the Colposcopy Clinic.
+You are given a local anaesthetic before your procedure, so you are awake but the area is numbed.
+Occasionally, it is necessary to carry out the treatment under a short general anaesthetic (you are asleep) in the Day Surgery Unit.
+Your doctor or nurse will discuss this with you.

 Are there any risks associated with LLETZ treatment?